SynteLang/SynteLang/README.md

 <a name="syn"></a>
 ## Synchronisation
 By default (and by design) when a listing is sent to the sound engine it starts immediately.
 The synchronisation operators `>sync` and `<sync` can be used to co-ordinate listings to play in time with one another.
 First, for a rhythmic element use the phase synchronised oscillator `posc` instead of osc.
 This contains a `<sync` operation which will reset the waveform when it receives a sync pulse.
 The `posc` operator requires a number betweeen 0 and 1 to offset the phase, you can use 0 to start with and experiment later.
-For reference 0.5 would result in a phase shift of 180°, 1 would be 360° etc. To send a sync pulse you can use `>sync` to synchronise all listings containing a `posc`.
+For reference 0.5 would result in a phase shift of 180°, 1 would be 360° etc. Phase will only be set once a sync pulse is received.
+To send a sync pulse you can use `>sync` to synchronise all listings containing a `posc`.
 For `>sync` you can either simply:
 >
 	.>sync